merchise/xotl.fl/docs/source/papers/2018-11-07-empty-list.rst

   >>> expr_parse('[]')
   Identifier('[]')

-Having '[]' as an Identifier could to be confusing.
+Having '[]' as an Identifier could be confusing.
 It's a constant.
 It should be a Literal.

 However, there's no way we can construct a Literal for it (unless we construct many types).
 The type of '[]' is actually polymorphic (``forall a. [a]``).
-Both expressions:
+The following expressions are both valid:

 - ``1:[]``